-Figure 1.37: No. of Gridlets processed for each user with varying number of users competing for resources.
+Figure 36.
+Number of Gridlets processed for each user when a varying number of users are competing for resources.

-Figure 1.38: The average time at which the user experiment is terminated with varying number of users competing for resources.
+Figure 37.
+The average time at which the user experiment is terminated with a varying number of users competing for resources.

-Figure 1.39: The average budget spent by each user for processing Gridlets.
+Figure 38.
+The average budget spent by each user for processing Gridlets.